Financial Help for Out of Pocket Medical Expenses

-See how others avoided medical debt by crowdfunding
+See how other Aussies avoided medical debt by crowdfunding

-2. Not-for-profits offering help for out of pocket expenses
+2. Not-for-profits offering financial help for out of pocket medical expenses

-There are several not-for-profits out there that specifically focus on helping people pay for medical-related expenses.
-The four organisations below assist those who have existing insurance but still need financial help.
+There are a small handful of not-for-profits out there that specifically focus on helping people pay for medical-related expenses, or offset or negotiate down other costs involved with caring for a seriously ill person.
+The five organisations below assist those who need financial help.

-3. Assistance from the government for out of pocket expenses
+3. Government assistance offering financial help for out of pocket medical expenses

 Get relief for costly out of pocket medical costs

-From minor surgeries to major cancer treatments, medical-related expenses aren’t cheap — with or without insurance.
+From minor surgeries to major cancer treatments, medical-related expenses aren’t cheap — with or without insurance or Medicare cover.
 If you’ve exhausted other options to conquer mounting medical costs, crowdfunding can help you.
 We know the situation may seem impossible, but every day we see people use medical fundraising successfully — receiving both financial and emotional support.

 By fundraising for out of pocket medical expenses through GoFundMe, you can find financial freedom and focus on your health.
-Take a look at honest GoFundMe reviews to see what others say about online fundraising.
+Take a look at some GoFundMe success stories to see what others say about online fundraising.
 Start a fundraiser for medical expenses today.